Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 What actually damages stored cards

-Three things, in order of stealth: humidity (cards warp and sleeves stick — a problem in [your climate context]), direct sunlight (fading is permanent and shockingly fast on a windowsill), and pressure (overstuffed boxes and rubber bands — never rubber bands).
+Three things, in order of stealth: humidity (an Ontario reality, muggy summers and bone-dry heated winters both move cardboard), direct sunlight (fading is permanent and shockingly fast on a windowsill), and pressure (overstuffed boxes and rubber bands, never rubber bands).
 Cool, dark, dry, upright.
 A closet shelf beats a garage or basement.

 What to buy at each collection size

-- 1,000–5,000: multi-row boxes with dividers, a labeling habit, and a spreadsheet started now — retrofitting later is misery.
+2. 1,000–5,000: multi-row boxes with set labels and a numbering habit, retrofitting order onto chaos later is misery.